DataStax-Academy/workshop-cassandra-certification/PRACTICE.md

 SELECT * FROM teams_by_wins WHERE wins = 4;
 ```
-Which materialized view definition can be used to support this ``SELECT``?
+Which materialized view definition can be used to support the qeury?

 **A.**
 ```